marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

     a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
 Of course I am Italian, 100%.

-descriptionTitle: Are you dreaming of a tasty holiday?
+descriptionTitle: Dreaming of a tasty holiday in Italy?
 You are in good hands!
 contactSectionTitle: 'I''d love to hear from you.
 Listen to your holidays dreams, drop me a line!'
 instagramPhotos:
   - id: BnBX5s9lMc8